-Square trees do exist in El Valle de Anton, Panama.
-You need to get there fast, though, as they are quickly returning to their intended round state.
-Find out how to see los arbol cuadrados for free!
+Square trees do exist!
+You need to get there fast though as they are quickly returning to their original round shape – Find out how to see the Square Trees of El Valle de Anton for free.

 Visiting the Square Trees of El Valle de Anton